 Does everyone in my wedding party need a trial?

-Emilie does recommend at least one other person from your wedding party has their makeup done, for your peace of mind but also because there won't be extra time on the day of your wedding to experiment or discuss different looks - it also helps Emilie ensure she brings all of the suitable products with her and ensure everything runs as smoothly as possible.
+Emilie does recommend that at least one other person from your wedding party has their makeup done such as a bridesmaid.
+There won't be any extra time on the day of your wedding to experiment or discuss different looks so this will help Emilie ensure she brings all of the suitable products with her and ensure everything runs as smoothly as possible.

 How long should I allow for makeup on the day of my wedding?

 Depending on how many in your wedding party, Emilie recommends 1 hour and 10 minutes for each.
-She often leaves the bride second-to-last or last to ensure the makeup lasts as long as possible but also because the bride is normally enjoying watching everyone getting their hair and makeup done (and trying to stay calm!) and everything in between.
-To give you a clearer idea of how the makeup schedule will run and so you can plan everything else around it such as your hair stylist.
-Emilie will send you a recommended schedule so you can ensure everything flows as you wish too - you may wish to send this to your hair stylist or any other people who will be there with you getting ready.
+She often leaves the bride second-to-last or last to ensure the makeup lasts as long as possible but also the bride is normally enjoying watching everyone getting their hair and makeup done (and trying to stay calm!) and everything in between.
+Once you have secured your wedding date and times with Emilie, she will send you a recommended schedule so you can ensure everything flows as you wish and know what to expect - you may wish to send this to your hair stylist or any other people who will be there with you getting ready.
 Planning is absolutely key!